 Ideally, you will target that specific muscle with one large primary compound exercise, followed by 1-2 secondary exercises that further train that muscle.

-It is okay to use 1-2 isolation exercise per day to target your specific muscle, provided you have done a compound primary exercise.
+It is okay to use 1-2 isolation exercises per day to target your specific muscle, provided you have done a compound primary exercise.

-So how many actual exercises should you do per specific body part?
-Let’s say you want to build your biceps.
+Let’s say you really want to build your biceps.

-You can 2-3 biceps focused exercises per day, twice per week.
+You will do 2-3 biceps focused exercises per workout, twice per week.

 Bicep Workout 1

 - Primary Exercise: Weighted Chin-ups 3×8 repetitions

 - Secondary Exercise A: Barbell Curls 3×10 repetitions

 - Secondary Exercise B: Seated Cable Rows 3×8 repetitions